-Sponsored by Irvine Public Schools Foundations, annually, this event prepares students for their science fair project.
-All 6th graders throughout the district are required to submit a project.
-It is optional for students in grades 7-12.
+Sponsored by Irvine Public Schools Foundations, in partnership with Broadcom Foundation, annually, this event prepares 6-12 grade students for their science fair project.
 During Ask-A-Scientist Night, students are able to ask scientists, engineers, and STEM professionals questions and get advice about their ideas for their science fair project.

 Location: Learning Center next to Creekside High School

 Select Middle School students have the opportunity to attend four break-out sessions.
 Students hear from a variety of dynamic speakers about the many exciting facets of scientific, technological, and engineering careers.
 Members of the community volunteer to speak or conduct demonstrations about their STEM related careers.
 Due to the limited space for this event, the selection process of which students may attend is at the discretion of the teacher.

 2022-2023 IUSD Science Fair - January 23 - February 3, 2023

 Sponsored by Irvine Public Schools Foundation in partnership with Broadcom Foundation.

 This year IUSD 6th-12th grade students will be provided the opportunity to explore their STEM passions through participation in IUSD’s annual Science Fair.
 Students who choose to participate will submit a Google Site containing a digital presentation, video and brief abstract.

 A virtual fair, in which all projects will be available for public viewing, will be held January 23-February 3, 2023.
 During this time, projects will be judged by community members in STEM professions.
 Projects that are chosen to advance to the 2023 Orange County Science and Engineering Fair (OCSEF) will be notified.